luleonpla/Deploy-SaaS-Apps-in-Record-Time/Instructions.md

 24. Under the Mappings section, select **Synchronize Azure Active Directory Users to Salesforce**.
 25. In the Attribute Mappings section at the bottom of the dialog, click on Add New Mapping.
 26. On Edit Attribute dialog, perform the following actions
-	- In the **Mapping type**, select Direct
+	- In the **Mapping type**, select Direct.
-	- In the **Source attribute**, select userPrincipalName
+	- In the **Source attribute**, select userPrincipalName.
-	- In the **Target attribute**, select FederationIdentifier
+	- In the **Target attribute**, select FederationIdentifier.
 27. Click Ok.
-28. Click Save at the top of the Attribute Mapping section
+28. Click Save at the top of the Attribute Mapping section.
 29. Close the attribute mapping dalog to go back to the Provisioning configuration page.
 30. Set the provisioning status toggle to on, to enable the Azure AD provisioning for Salesforce.